Holy Water: a ceremonial sojourn

 The Conversation Series

 As a part of Watering (W)hole, Jupiter Performance Studio, Holy Waters: a ceremonial sojourn is a durational experience that follows SKY LAB Alumni Ebony Noelle Golden and her creative collaborators as they travel through New York, Massachusetts, North Carolina, Alabama, Mississippi, Louisiana, and beyond.
 Drawing on the experiences and catalytic work of a diverse community of artists, advocates, and activists Holy Waters unfolds as listening tours, dramaturgical sojourns, homecomings, living archives, and strategy sessions.
-This three part virtual conversation series highlights the experiences nad perspectives of Black femme healers, climate activists, artists as they reflect on their relationship to Holy Water, Environmental Intimacy and more.
+This three part virtual conversation series highlights the experiences and perspectives of Black femme healers, climate activists, artists as they reflect on their relationship to Holy Water, Environmental Intimacy and more.
+Click here to experience Ebony’s SKY LAB Virtual Conversation (2020).

 Programming